kywoj/kywoj.github.io/_pages/resume.md

 ### Fairleigh Dickinson University

 **Master of Business Administration**

 *Expected December 2027*

 ### University of Michigan

 **Master of Science in Information**

 *Specialization in UX Research and Design, May 2019*

 ### Saginaw Valley State University

-**Bachelor of Arts in Professional and Technical Writing, magna cum laude** *May 2017*
+**Bachelor of Arts in Professional and Technical Writing**, magna cum laude

+*May 2017*

 Outstanding Program Graduate